-IN A NUTSHELL: Nutritional ketosis is a state of health in which your body is efficiently burning fat as its primary fuel source instead of glucose.
-When undergoing a ketogenic diet you are essentially converting yourself from a “sugar burner” to a “fat burner”.
-This is accomplished by reducing your consumption of carbohydrates, increasing your intake of fat, and consuming only an adequate amount of protein to meet your body’s needs.
+IN A NUTSHELL: Nutritional ketosis is a healthy metabolic state in which your body is efficiently burning fat as its primary fuel source instead of glucose.
+You can think of it as converting yourself from a “sugar burner” to a “fat burner”.
+Simply reduce your carbohydrates, increase your intake of healthy fats, and consume only an adequate amount of protein to meet your body’s needs.

-The term nutritional ketosis is claimed to have been coined by Dr. Stephen Phinney & Jeff Volek, two of the leading experts and researchers in the field of low carbohydrate dieting (Check out this informative video to hear a talk from Dr. Phinney).
+The term nutritional ketosis was originally coined by Dr. Stephen Phinney & Jeff Volek, two of the leading experts and researchers in the field of low carbohydrate dieting (Watch this informative video to hear a talk from Dr. Phinney on the “Art & Science of Nutritional Ketosis).

-Ketosis is achieved by following a “ketogenic diet” which is high in fat, very low in carbohydrates, and adequate in protein (Please Note: It is “adequate” in protein, NOT “high” in protein.
+By following a ketogenic diet that is high in fat, very low in carbohydrates, and adequate in protein (Please Note: “adequate” in protein, NOT “high” in protein.
 More on this later).
 By consuming more lipids you are enhancing your body’s fat burning function by up-regulating the enzymes and other “metabolic machinery” needed to burn fat more efficiently, therefore making it easier for your body to tap into stored adipose tissue as an energy source (i.e. you turn yourself into a fat-burning machine!).

 But don’t we NEED carbohydrates?

-Moreover, ketogenic diets are not necessarily ZERO-carbohydrate diets and therefore you’re usually able to get enough carbohydrates from vegetables and minimal quantities of fruit or other carb-containing sources (unless the ketogenic diet is being used therapeutically, such as for severe cases of epilepsy, in which the keto diet can be extremely low-carb).
+Ketogenic diets are not necessarily ZERO-carbohydrate diets and were typically able to get enough carbohydrates from vegetables, fruit, and some beans and legumes (unless the ketogenic diet is being used therapeutically for a condition such as epilsepy, in which case carbs must be strictly limited to induce a deeper state of ketosis).

-Also…there is a common misconception that the brain can run only on glucose, BUT, there is in fact a fuel source that the brain actually prefers over glucose: KETONES.
+There is also a common misconception that the brain can run only on glucose, BUT, there is in fact a fuel source that the brain actually prefers over glucose: KETONES.

 And what exactly are ketones?